Tailteann Games (Irish Free State): 1928

 The programme for the 1928 games included athletics, billiards, boxing, camogie, chess, cycling, Gaelic football, golf, gymnastics, Gaelic handball, hurling, motorcycling, rowing, and swimming.

 At the awards ceremony in the Iveagh Gardens, the pageant The Coming of Fionn by Seamus MacCall was staged.

+Nations

+At least seven nations participated at the 1928 Games.

+New Zealand announced in December 1927 to take part in the Games.